QuarkNerd/blog/dgorst/_posts/2014-08-23-mongodb-vs-couchdb.md

 var TelemetryDbModel = telemetryDb.telemetryModelClass();
 {% endhighlight %}

-Now, every time we receive new telemetry information, we can write it to the datbase.
+Now, every time we receive new telemetry information, we can write it to the database.

 {% highlight javascript %}
 // telemetryInfo is the Javascript object containing our new data.